codenamewei/anomaly-detection-with-use-case/credit-card-fraud/README.md

 Reconstruction error should be low for stereotypical example, whereas outliers should have high reconstruction error.

 While fraud detection normally modelled with unlabelled data,
-the existence of dataset in this example further ease the process of validation
+the availability of labels in this example further ease the process of validation

 This example is model with a fairly large amount of data, closing to 300 thousand data points.
-The data set is highly unbalanced with the ratio of 577 (normal) : 1 (fraud),
+The data set is highly unbalanced with the ratio of 577 (normal) : 1 (fraud), adding complexity to the data modelling.
-adding complexity to the data modelling.
+In another words, modelling with a model with softmax output layer would propagate bias.

 ## How to Run
  1. Download CreditCardFraud.zip file from this link https://drive.google.com/file/d/1ye6kjPQzt5VcQUuwLaPsxUqnAli2AoXe/view?usp=sharingv